Employment

 Review the full Opportunity Statement here https://bit.ly/3DZK1yE.

-The Senior Advancement Officer is a key member of the Advancement team, responsible for managing and growing relationships with major donors to secure financial support for Mount Saint Joseph Academy.
+The Major Gifts Officer is a key member of the Advancement team, responsible for managing and growing relationships with major donors to secure financial support for Mount Saint Joseph Academy.
 Reporting to the Chief Advancement Officer, will focus on identifying, cultivating, soliciting, and stewarding a portfolio of leadership, major and planned giving donors, while contributing to the Mount’s overall fundraising strategy.

 ESSENTIAL DUTIES AND RESPONSIBILITIES